nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### FindCommand Class
 - `FindCommand` extends abstract class `Command` and overrides the method `execute` in `CommandResult`.
 - The constructor of `FindCommand` takes in a Predicate depending on the prefix or keywords in the user's input.
+- This class contains static `String` attributes of error messages to be displayed in the event of invalid user input.

 ##### FindCommandParser Class
 - The `FindCommandParser` class contains private methods to parse each type of keyword field, and to check for valid input format.
 - `FindCommandParser` implements `Parser<FindCommand>` and it parses the user's input to return a `FindCommand` object.

-Given below is the class diagram of `FindCommandParser` class:
+Given below is the class diagram of `FindCommandParser` class.